kevinscaria/TarGEN/README.md

 The ability to control model objects has also been introduced in the `main.py` script abstracting away from internal classes to provide flexibility.
-Any langchain supported API can be used for experimentation.
+Any langchain-supported API can be used for experimentation.
 ``` python
 import os
 from dotenv import load_dotenv